What is Interoperability?

 One of the greatest incentives for interoperability is the necessity to recover a portion, if not all, of the cost associated with the required implementation of new technology.
 Any practice or clinical office appreciates a substantial return on investment.
 When you have invested in new technology, you deserve to get the full value out of it, and it is even better if you can get a positive net income from your investment.

 1. Reduces Errors and Improves Efficiency

 By integrating new software systems into your practice/clinical site, you have the ability to streamline certain processes, eliminate much of your manual data entry, minimize errors, and free up time for other tasks within the office.
-With connections to health information exchanges (HIEs) and electronic health records EHRs, your interoperability capabilities can not only help to improve practice efficiency, but it can ensure your compliance with pay-for-performance initiatives (MACRA/MIPS), the Cures Act, etc. Therefore, as long as data is initially entered correctly, your practice/office stands a greater chance of accurately storing protected health information (PHI) for an entire life cycle.
+When your practice is connected to an health information exchange , you will not only experience improved practice efficiency, it can also ensure your compliance with pay-for-performance initiatives (MACRA/MIPS), the Cures Act, etc. Therefore, as long as data is initially entered correctly, your practice/office stands a greater chance of accurately storing protected health information (PHI) for an entire life cycle.